jonathanhogg/flitter/docs/builtins.md

 `length(` *x* `;` *y* `)` (or `length(` *x* `,` *y* `)`)
 : Return the length of the cartesian vector *x,y*.
-This is similar to `hypot()` but restricted to cartesian vectors.
+This is similar to `hypot()` but restricted to two-dimensional vectors.
 The difference is that it will accept an n-vector of *x,y* pairs in the first form and return a sequence composed of the length of each pair, while `hypot()` will return the length of a single n-dimensional vector.
 This function is designed to be used with `angle()` to